deondreE/kilo-filesystem/readme.md

 Yes swift works on windows, and linux.

 The backend of the filesystem is written in C/C++ / Objective-C for somethings on the mac operating system.

+## Project structure

+The strucure of this project is as follows:

+lib: is the core of the fileeditor
+include: is all the header files that lib requires.
+tests: is a in house testing suite for lib.
+src: is the core SwiftUI frontend swift.

+`Note: You will need to either emulate, or run the application on your core system.`